Tunneling of bosonic qubits under local dephasing through microscopic approach: Derivation of the master equation

 From this, we can plug the pieces together and determine how the number operator for a given spatial region and a given spin transforms in the interaction picture

+This alternative approach, in addition to provide a cross-check, also offers a more intuitive picture of the dynamics and clearly shows how the phase $e^{i \omega_s t}$, induced by the free evolution of our bosons, cancels out in the final expression due to the particles being energetically identical.

-\subsubsection{Derivation of the phenomenological master equation in the short-time regime}
+\subsection{Derivation of the phenomenological master equation in the short-time regime}

-As a first step, we will explicitly show that we can recover the widely adopted Lindblad master equation presented in Eq.~\ref{eq: mast_eq} in the limit for small $\Omega t$.
-Specifically, with this assumption, the interaction Hamiltonian can be expressed as
+Here we will explicitly show that we can recover the widely adopted Lindblad master equation presented in Eq.~(3) of the main text, in the limit for small $J t$ and for a flat, constant coupling distribution.
+Under this assumption, the interaction Hamiltonian can be expressed as

-In this approximation, the environment operators are uniquely coupled with the local dephasing operators.
+In this approximation, the environment operators are uniquely coupled with their respective local dephasing operators.
 Additionally, it is interesting to note that this exact result would be obtained by neglecting that the deformation Hamiltonian and the local dephasing operator do not commute, i.e. by forcing the condition $[\hat{H_D}, \szl] = [\hat{H_D}, \szr] = 0$ in the derivation of the interaction Hamiltonian.
-Given this expression for $V(t)$, we can derive the time evolution of the density matrix in the interaction picture
+Given this expression for $\hat{V}(t)$, we can derive the time evolution of the density matrix in the interaction picture.
+First of all, we formally integrate the von Neumann equation, and then we plug the result back into the equation itself.
+This leads us to

-From this, we can apply the standard procedure \cite{scully1997quantum, breuer2002theory, manzano2020short} and then we can obtain the time evolution for the reduced density matrix of the system by tracing out the environment degrees of freedom.